How to Select Fresh Seafood

 Fresh fish should have clear eyes, rather than cloudy and sunken

 2. Inspect the Gills: Fresh fish will have gills that are vibrant red.
 If the color of the gills appear faded, brown, or have excess slime, it's a sign that the fish is not as fresh as it should be.
-Ask your fishmonger to show you.
+Ask your fishmonger to show you the gills and check for yourself.

-3. Look at the Skin: The skin of the fish should be moist and tight, with shiny scales firmly adhering to the body.
+3. Look at the Skin: The skin of the fish should be moist and tight.
+If it has scales, they should be shiny, firmly adhering to the body, and difficult to pull off.
 This indicates that the fish has been properly handled, stored, and is still in good condition.

 A group of fresh fish at a seafood market sitting on top of ice